 High-rate sedimentation is one of the major problems in the Upper Citarum Watershed beside flood disaster.
-The estimated volume of soil erosion in a subwatershed of the Upper Citarum Watershed is 203 tone/ha/year (Pacific Consultant International, 1998).
-The most erosion sources in The Upper Citarum Watershed from agriculture soils.
-Therefore, further research will be addressed to investigate erosion-sedimentation processes by storm-rainfall properties, overland flow, and leaf drip impacts considering the cohesive soils using physicallybased rainfall-sediment-runoff model (Takara et. al., 2001).
+The estimated volume of soil erosion in a sub-watershed of the Upper Citarum Watershed is 203 tone/ha/year (Pacific Consultant International, 1998).
+The most erosion sources in Upper Citarum Watershed from agriculture soils.
+Therefore, further research will be focus to investigate the erosion-sedimentation processes by storm-rainfall properties, overland flow, and leaf drip impacts considering the cohesive soils using physically-based rainfall-sediment-runoff model (Takara et. al., 2001).
 The model simulates temporal and spatial variations of runoff, erosion and sediment dynamic on watershed as impacts from natural and anthropogenic disturbances such as rainstorm and miss land use management practices (Fig. 3).

-Fig. 3 The concept of physically based rainfall-sedimentrunoff model.
+Fig. 3 The concept schematic of model.

-This study would be useful for : (1) evaluating flow (flood) and sediment critical areas, and (2) prioritizing areas to investment water and sediment control to reduce the runoff and sediment rate.
+This study would be useful for: (1) prioritize flow (flood) and sediment critical areas, and (2) spatially distributed investment prioritization for water and sediment control for reducing the runoff and sediment rate.